Open date: October 27th, 2021

 Candidates with a track record in the development and application of molecular, cytogenetic, genomic, and epigenomic diagnostic approaches to benign and malignant hematologic disorders, with evidence of scholarly contributions in clinical, translational and/or basic research, are encouraged to apply.
 Those eligible for appointment in the Ladder Rank (tenure-track) series will also be expected to develop and sustain an independent research program and compete for extramural grant support.

-The appropriate series and appointment at the Assistant Professor level will be based on the candidate’s qualifications and experience.
+The appropriate series and appointment at the Associate or Full Professor level will be based on the candidate’s qualifications and experience.
 Series will include 50% Ladder Rank / 50% In-Residence with secured extramural funding or 100% Ladder Rank.
 Salary is commensurate with qualifications and based on University of California pay scales.

 A link to full descriptions of each series is provided for your review: